spectraldecomp/min-vertex-cover/README.md

 # min-vertex-cover
-Genetic algorithm to find a minimum vertex cover of a graph for Evolutionary Computation
+Genetic algorithm to find the minimum vertex cover of a graph for Evolutionary Computation